-- (a) Reclaimed Asphalt Pavement (RAP).
-RAP is the material produced by cold milling or crushing an existing hot-mix asphalt (HMA) pavement.
-The Contractor shall supply written documentation that the RAP originated from routes or airfields under federal, state, or local agency jurisdiction. - (b) Reclaimed Asphalt Shingles (RAS).
+(a) Reclaimed Asphalt Pavement (RAP).
+RAP is the material resulting from cold milling or crushing an existing hot-mix asphalt (HMA) pavement.
+RAP will be considered processed FRAP after completion of both crushing and screening to size.
+The Contractor shall supply written documentation that the RAP originated from routes or airfields under federal, state, or local agency jurisdiction.

+- (b) Reclaimed Asphalt Shingles (RAS).
 Reclaimed asphalt shingles (RAS).
 RAS is from the processing and grinding of preconsumer or post-consumer shingles.
 RAS shall be a clean and uniform material with a maximum of 0.5 percent unacceptable material, as defined in Bureau of Materials and Physical Research Policy Memorandum "Reclaimed Asphalt Shingle (RAS) Sources", by weight of RAS.
 All RAS used shall come from a Bureau of Materials and Physical Research approved processing facility where it shall be ground and processed to 100 percent passing the 3/8 in.
-(9.5 mm) sieve and 93 percent passing the #4 (4.75 mm) sieve based on a dry shake gradation.
-RAS shall be uniform in gradation and asphalt binder content and shall meet the testing requirements specified herein.
+(9.5 mm) sieve and 90 percent passing the #4 (4.75 mm) sieve.
+RAS shall meet the testing requirements specified herein.
 In addition, RAS shall meet the following Type 1 or Type 2 requirements. - (1) Type 1.
 Type 1 RAS shall be processed, preconsumer asphalt shingles salvaged from the manufacture of residential asphalt roofing shingles. - (2) Type 2.
 Type 2 RAS shall be processed post-consumer shingles only, salvaged from residential, or four unit or less dwellings not subject to the National Emission Standards for Hazardous Air Pollutants (NESHAP).